ujjwal3067/my-nvim-config/README.md

 | `<C-q>`        | Send all items not filtered to quickfixlist (qflist) |
 | `<M-q>`        | Send all selected items to qflist                    |

+# commands
+- `:Cheatsheet` - gives list of all vim commands in telescope buffer